A. Conger Goodyear House: History

-It was listed on the National Register of Historic Places in 2003.
+It was listed on the National Register of Historic Places and the New York State Register of Historic Places in 2003.

 Importance

 In his 1962 memoir, The Evolution of an Architect, Edward Durell Stone wrote:

 The site, a barren hilltop, demanded the low horizontal lines of a one-story house.
 Mr. Goodyear had a fine collection of modern paintings, and I decided to have a gallery serve as a "spinal column" from which all the rooms, with an expansive view to the south, opened, I employed glass walls from floor to ceiling, the ceilings continuing beyond the walls to form wide sheltering eaves.
 As the house faces south, the eaves were adjusted in depth so that the glass areas were shaded during the summer months, and when the sun was low during the winter months, its welcoming rays penetrated the house through the glass walls.

 Of the house's eaves, he wrote:

 Not only is the overhanging eave an important practical consideration, but I find it aesthetically mandatory on a house with a flat roof, satisfying visually the desire for certain aspects of the pitched roof so long associated with residential architecture.

 Robert A.M.
 Stern, dean of the Yale School of Architecture, told The New York Times, "It's one of the few great International Style houses by an American architect of the 1930s.
 It's a great country house as well and surprisingly luxurious in a Busby Berkeley-meets-Bauhaus kind of way."

 The New Yorker architecture critic, Paul Goldberger, called the Goodyear home "one of the most important houses built in the United States between the two world wars."